-This Planning Proposal also incorporates the proposed zoning of the Housing Investigation Areas (refer to Error!
-Reference source not found, above) as identified by the draft Local Housing Strategy.
-The Housing Investigation Areas will contribute to the provision of R3 Medium Density Residential zoned land in the Georges River LGA.
+This Planning Proposal also incorporates the proposed zoning of the Housing Investigation Areas (refer to 7.2 above) as identified by the draft Local Housing Strategy.
+The Housing Investigation Areas will contribute to the provision of additional R3 Medium Density Residential and R4 High Density Residential zoned land in the Georges River LGA.